-Sheffield Restaurant features in the 2022 edition of The Restaurant Guide
+Sheffield restaurant features in the 2022 edition of The Restaurant Guide

-Award-winning Joro restaurant in Sheffield features in the 2022 edition of AA Restaurant Guide
+Joro Sheffield: Award-winning restaurant features in 2022 edition of AA Restaurant Guide

 A popular Sheffield restaurant has been included in the AA’s The Restaurant Guide 2022, listing it with the best restaurants from around the country.